ALTIBASE/Documents/3rd Party Guide for Altibase/eng/Altibase aku Sample Guide for Kubernetes.md

 ## Using ConfigMap

-- In this example, license, set_altibase.env, aku.conf, sample_schema.sql, and entry_point.sh files are managed as ConfigMap.
+- In this example, set_linux.env, set_altibase.env and entry_point.sh files are managed as ConfigMap.
-- Notes for managing altibase.properties file with ConfigMap are described in entry_point.sh file.
-- To use Kubernetes, a hostname-based license must be issued from Altibase.
-- In this example, 4 pods are created, so 4 licenses are required.
+- In this example, the ubuntu:18.04 docker image registered at https://hub.docker.com/ is used for testing purposes.
+- In a real environment, you can use a Linux docker image suitable for each purpose.
+- You need to change set_linux.env to match the Linux docker image that will actually be used.
+Please refer to the documents below.
+  - Altibase Installation Manual
+  - Linux Setup Guide for Altibase ( https://aid.altibase.com/display/arch/Linux+Setup+Guide+for+Altibase )

 ##### Write a ConfigMap yaml file